|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 Who is this Holy Ghost and why is he here?

 We worship the One True God, a triune God, that is Three in One; Father, Son and Holy Ghost.
-Most people have no trouble understanding the concept of God the Father, Christians seem to get God the Son, but many seem to have a bit of difficulty with the Holy Ghost.
+Most people have no trouble understanding the concept of God the Father, Christians seem to get God the Son, but many seem to have a difficulty with the Holy Ghost, that Third God Guy.

 The Holy Ghost has been there since the beginning.
 He breathed life into the world, yet His actions seemed to be sporadic until Pentecost.

 Well, today is Pentecost, the time one normally thinks of the Holy Ghost, the Holy Spirit, the Breath of God, the Comforter.
 When people do think of Him, they oft think of the actions described in the words of Saint Luke in the Acts of the Apostles.
 The dancing and speaking in tongues.
 All that happened so we might understand that with the help of the Holy Ghost we might bring the Word to all mankind.
 The Word of God is a universal language.
 When the disciples spoke in tongues, the people around them heard the Word in their own language, not an odd combination of sounds that no one understood.
 The disciples spoke and were heard by those around them in their own language, not Klingon.
 It is not for us to speak in tongues without study; that was a one shot deal.
-It was designed to show us we could, with hard work and persistence bring the Gospel to the world in the language of the people.
+It was designed to show us we could and should with hard work and persistence bring the Gospel to the world in the language of the people.
 It showed we were in fact to preach the Gospel to all nations, not just the nation of Israel, but to all the nations of the World.
-The many nations of the fallen race of Adam all comprise those to whom the Good News is to be spread.
-Which is what the purpose of God sending the Holy Ghost was for, so we would understand it is for us to bring the light of Christ into the world for all to see and believe upon.
+The many nations of the fallen race of Adam comprise those to whom the Good News is to be spread.
+Which is why God sent the Holy Ghost; so we would understand it is for us to bring the light of Christ into the world for all to see and believe upon.
 He is here so we can understand and then act upon His Word.
 He is here to provide us with the guidance and understanding necessary to preach and spread the Word into the far regions of the Earth.
-The Holy Ghost allows us to spread His Word amongst all the people in the world and to convince them and let them believe.
-It opens our eyes to what is good for us and what is not good for us, so that we know what to believe and what not to believe.
+The Holy Ghost allows us to spread His Word amongst all the people in the world to give them the knowledge that they might open their heart to the Holy Ghost and believe.
+He opens our eyes to what is good for us and what is not good for us, so that we know what to believe and what not to believe.

 We need the Holy Ghost if we are to follow the Great Commission Christ set forth.
 He knew we would need the Holy Ghost if we were to have any success in this endeavor.
 However, He also knew that He needed to leave if the Holy Ghost were to come and stay, so the Holy Ghost’s coming had to wait until after the Ascension.
 He had it planned out so the disciples would not be without a direct connection to Him for very long.